Tim-Abwao/eda-report/README.md

 ![screencast of the gui][screencast]

-You will be prompted to set a *report title*, *target variable (optional, for grouping values)*, *graph color* and *output filename*, after which the contents of the input file will be analyzed, and the results will be saved in a *Word (.docx)* document.
+You will be prompted to set a *report title*, *group-by variable (optional)*, *graph color* and *output filename*, after which the contents of the input file will be analyzed, and the results will be saved in a *Word (.docx)* document.

 >**NOTE:** For help with `Tk` - related issues, consider visiting [TkDocs][tkdocs].